TLeaves/chromium-crosswalk/docs/ios/objects.md

 when WebStates are added to or removed from the WebStateList.
 This is used to attach all necessary tab helpers to the WebState.

-There is a legacy interface (TabModel) that is used to represent a list of Tabs and added some behaviour.
-This interface is obsolete and is slowly being removed, prefer to use WebStateList if possible.

 The corresponding object on desktop is TabStripModel.

 # WebStateListDelegate